jldbc/pybaseball/docs/split_stats.md

 ## Arguments
 `playerid:` String.
 The player's bbref playerid.
 Example: Mike Trout is 'troutmi01'

-`year:` String.
+`year:` Integer.
 Optional.
 The year to get split stats for.
 Leaving this out will provide career split stats.

 `player_info:` Boolean.
 Optional.
 If set to True, the get_splits function will return both the split stats dataframe and a dictionary of player info that contains player position, handedness, height, weight, and team